MacGH23/BatteryScript_ABCDs/README.md

 Should work on any Raspberry Pi. <br>

 **Status Webserver:<br>**
-For a better overview a own webserver at port 9000 is available.<br>
+For a better overview a own webserver at port 9000 is available (can be configured in conf file).<br>
-Here you can have a quick overview of the current status ans you can enable and disbale Charger and DisCharger
+Here you can have a quick overview of the current status, current config and BMS. <br> You can also enable and disable Charger and DisCharger

 **Current supported hardware:<br>**
 **Charger:**